 The key benefit of the OKR approach is to ensure staff are contributing to the desired outcome for the business rather than simply continuing to do what they've always done.
 OKRs are NOT about performance management but rather focussed on organisational alignment although clearly they are an important input to it.

-One to one meetings or check-ins have been the traditional way to keep track of progress on a daily or weekly basis but such meetings may well have action assignments that get lost and are always somewhat disconnected from reviews.
-Goals helps you bring all achievements and progress updates together so they can be easily traced and tracked.
+One-to-one meetings or check-ins have been the traditional way to keep track of progress on a daily or weekly basis but such meetings may well have action assignments that get lost and are always somewhat disconnected from reviews.
+Goals help you bring all achievements and progress updates together so they can be easily traced and tracked.

 Setting up Goals

-Goals supports any start point for setting up Goals.
+Goals support any starting point for setting up Goals.
 Some organisations will start by setting Company Goals and using these to help shape Team Goals but it is equally valid to start with Team Goals and use the process of creating Goals to ensure these align with what the Company needs to do.
-Iterating at the Goal creation stage can be helpful before moving onto defining Key Results.
+Iterating at the Goal creation stage can be helpful before moving on to defining Key Results.
 It is also possible to set up Goals just for a single department or team without any Company Goals being set, although clearly the benefit of Goal alignment will be restricted just to that specific team.